• Home

 How to make your own rabbit repellent

 I have even had to treat flowers like marigolds and sunflowers that rabbits are not supposed to like with my homemade rabbit repellent.
-I find that I have to reapply this homemade rabbit repellent a couple of times each spring.
-Once the rabbits get a taste of this spicy hot rabbit deterrent, they stick to the grass for the rest of the year.
-Since this natural rabbit repellent isn’t made with harsh chemicals I feel comfortable reapplying it several times each spring.
+I have found that I have to reapply this homemade rabbit repellent a couple of times each spring.
+Once the rabbits taste this spicy hot rabbit deterrent, they stick to the grass for the rest of the year.
+This natural rabbit repellent isn’t made with harsh chemicals so I feel comfortable reapplying it several times each spring.
 Here are more natural ways to repel rabbits from your garden.

 how to make organic rabbit repellent at home